 Let's start with the easiest variable to control: how high you tee the ball.
 This is overwhelmingly the primary cause of a skyball with a driver.

 Modern drivers are designed to be hit with a slightly upward angle of attack.
 This creates a high launch with low spin, the perfect recipe for maximum distance.
 However, when you tee the ball too high, you give yourself too much room for error.
-The clubhead starts its ascent too early and catches the ball on the top of the face or even on the a lot.
+The clubhead starts its ascent too early and catches the ball on the top of the face.
 This is what sends the ball skyward.

 How to Fix Your Tee Height:

-- For a Driver: When you set your driver down next to the teed C's a starting point, around half of the golf ball should be visible above the top line (the crown) of the clubhead.
-If you can see the entire ballclearall, it's far too high.
+- For a Driver: When you set your driver down next to the ball, about half of the golf ball should be visible above the top line (the crown) of the clubhead.
+If you can see the entire ball, it's far too high.
 This is the single biggest "ah-ha!" moment for many golfers struggling with pop-ups.

 - For a Fairway Wood or Hybrid: When using these clubs off a tee, you should tee it very low.
 You want the ball sitting just above the grass, simulating a perfect lie in the fairway.
 A typical driver tee-height will almost guarantee a skyball with these clubs.